rmccoy7541/neand_sQTL/final/README.md

 Step-by-step instructions with intermediate ends and full explanations of important code.

 ### Converting CRAM to JUNC
 This step we performed on an Amazon Web Services server. `src/AWS/make_junc.sh` will convert your CRAM files to JUNC so long as you provide the correct directory to `leafCutterDirectory` in `bam2junc.sh`.
+Once you have done this, execute the master script.
+This will then take care of the main LeafCutter steps, which is to intron cluster and prepare phenotype table.

+Master will then

 ### JUNC Intron Clustering
 Once you have all of your JUNC files, transfer them from AWS to your SLURM system.